imarc/handbook/frontend.markdown

 ## Typography

-The default font-size and font-family for a site can be set on the `body` element.
-To help prevent adjustments of font-size after iOS orientation changes, use `-webkit-text-size-adjust: 100%`.
+### Font Size

+For compatibility with users’ browser font-size preferences, do not set a default font-size on the `<html>` or `<body>` elements.
+Let the browser’s default size (16px) serve as a baseline from where we can cascade our own styles.
+In this way, we can control proportion.
+Relative sizing via `em` or `rem` is most friendly to user sizing preferences and zooming.
+Avoid using the `px` unit.

+If your project’s default font-size is not 16px but say, 20px, then use relative sizing:

-    body {
+    html {
-        font-family: Arial, Helvetica, serif;
-        font-size: 1rem;
-        -webkit-text-size-adjust: 100%;
+        font-size: 125%; // (125/100) * 16px = 20px
     }

-Do not set sizes on unclassed markup that typically should be rendered as the default text size.
-This includes `p`, `li`, `div`, `td`, `a`.

-With 1rem as a base size: 1rem = 16px; 1.25rem = 20px; 2rem = 32px.
-Leading, or `line-height`, should be a unitless measure (e.g. `line-height: 1.5`)
+Your project’s root font-size would now be 20px.
+1.5rem would be 30px.

 ### Font Stacks

-Specify font families using font stacks.
-This provides appropriate fall-back choices to user agents.
+Specify font families on `<body>` using font stacks.
+This provides appropriate fall-back choices.

 Default **serif** font stack: